Ports of Call

-Visitors on holiday in Les Arcs will find there are supermarkets in all the villages and a variety of shops, although Arc 1800 has the most choice.
+Visitors on holiday in Les Arcs will find there are supermarkets and ski shops in all the villages, although Arc 1800 has the most choice.
 Arc 1950 also offers a wide range of shops, from clothes and souvenirs to sport equipment and rental.
-Arc 2000 has the least variety, and more serious shoppers should head to the lower altitudes for better options.
+Arc 2000 has the least variety, but it's easy to get down to 1950 for more options.

 All the Les Arcs villages offer a variety of dining options to enjoy on holiday, from local specialities to international cuisine.
 Arc 1800 has the biggest variety, while Arc 1600 and Arc 2000 have only a few restaurants to choose from.

 The Les Arcs nightlife is fairly low-key, although all the villages have bars and there are one or two nightclubs.